tedneward/Azgaarnoth/Magic/UndeadGrafts.md

 The list of grafts included below have a price-range based on their quality, much like that of other items.
 This price includes all of the mundane components and the cost of the surgery, as well as a list of specialized materials.
 It is up to the DM if they wish to include these specialized materials in the cost of the graft, or perhaps send the players on a quest to fetch a rare component.

 Also, it is important to note that grafts are not magic items, even though in game terms they function very much like they are.
 A graft does not radiate magic once completed, and it does not require attunment to be worn.
-It is very hard, if not impossible, to salvage another creature's graft as treasure.
+It is very hard, if not impossible (meaning, "at the DM's discretion and somewhat discouraged"), to salvage another creature's graft as treasure.

 ## Grafts in the Multiverse
 The following list of undead grafts is available to players, should they be willing to pay the price to obtain them.
 If the graft grants a unique feature with a limited number of uses (per day or total), it is indicated in the charges heading for the graft.
 Also, a character can only obtain the undead gifts from each graft once: if they graft two zombie arms onto their body, they only gain the benefit from one arm, for example.